-TRT World Forum shaped the global agenda
+TRT World Forum Shaped the Global Agenda

-Istanbul - The TRT World Forum 2025, the 9th edition of which has been held this year from October 31 to November 1 with the theme “The Global Reset: From the Old Order to New Realities,” has concluded.
+The TRT World Forum 2025 (https://TRTWorldForum.com/), the 9th edition of which has been held this year from October 31 to November 1 with the theme “The Global Reset: From the Old Order to New Realities,” has concluded.
 Over the course of two days, the forum addressed global issues, featuring nearly 150 speakers from more than 30 countries and over 1,500 participants from around the world.

 Attracting significant attention from the international media also this year with topics closely related to the global agenda, the TRT World Forum 2025 has been held in Istanbul under the main title “The Global Reset: From the Old Order to New Realities.”
 Policymakers, journalists, academics, leading experts, and representatives from the public and private sectors from around the world came together at the international platform of TRT World Forum.